Finding a Top Financial Advisor Firm in Iowa

 Gilbert & Cook, Inc.

+Investment advisory services are personalized to clients' financial goals, risk tolerance and liquidity needs, often integrated with financial planning to create cohesive strategies.
 The firm manages its clients’ accounts using both active and passive strategies and bases individual investment decisions on the client’s investment objectives, risk tolerance and time horizon.
-The firm builds portfolios using individual stocks and bonds, mutual funds and exchange-traded funds, real estate investment trusts and business development companies, long-term assets, short-term assets and options, among others.
+The firm builds portfolios using individual stocks and bonds, mutual funds and ETFs, real estate investment trusts and business development companies, long-term assets, short-term assets and options, among others.

 To select investments, Gilbert & Cook Advisors use a variety of analyses, including macroeconomic, client household global allocation, asset class correlation, cyclical and fundamental.

-Accel Wealth Management LLC
+Northwest Wealth Management

 Northwest Wealth Management (NWM) in Spencer is a fee-based financial advisory firm that primarily works with individuals below the high-net-worth threshold.
 The firm also serves high-net-worth individuals, retirement plans, charitable organizations, corporations and other business entities.